nsidc/earthaccess/docs/user_guide/backwards-compatibility.md

     1. There are 3 version parts: `MAJOR.MINOR.PATCH` (e.g. `1.2.3` is major version `1`, minor release `2`, patch release `3`).
     2. When the major version changes, anything can break!
 Always visit this documentation when doing a major upgrade.
     3. When the minor version changes, new features should be available, but nothing should break.
 Visit the documentation to learn about new features.
+If you discover any breaking changes, please [open a bug report](https://github.com/nsidc/earthaccess/issues/new)!
     4. When the patch version changes, only bugfixes should be included.
 Visit the CHANGELOG to learn more about the fixes.

 ## Our commitments